vyca2017/content/content/blog/2017-03-14-graphql-up/2017-03-14-graphql-up.md

 npm install -g graphql-up
 ```

-When calling `graphql-up` on the command line, all you need is provide the [schema](!alias-kr84dktnp0#what-is-a-graphql-schema-definition) file for your backend as an argument.
+When calling `graphql-up` in the command line, all you need is provide the [schema](!alias-kr84dktnp0#what-is-a-graphql-schema-definition) file for your backend as an argument.
 Here is an example schema for a simple version of Twitter:

 ```graphql
 type User {